University of Toledo: 20th century

-John F. Savage Hall from 1988–2008, and John F. Savage Arena thereafter.
+John F. Savage Hall from 1988 to 2008, and John F. Savage Arena thereafter.
 Savage was an alum (Class of 1952) who was instrumental in the arena's construction.
 The university replaced parking lots and the aging army barracks with Centennial Mall, a nine-acre landscaped mall in the center of campus.
 Construction began in 1985 on SeaGate Center in downtown Toledo as part of downtown's revitalization efforts.
 McMaster Hall was completed in 1987 and plans for the Student Recreation Center were made in 1990.
 That same year, the Greek Village and the Larimer Athletic Complex was completed and the Glass Bowl underwent renovations.

 Frank E. Horton, former president of the University of Oklahoma, was selected thirteenth president in October 1988 and continued the growth of the university, fostered by the previous presidents.
 Horton began a large strategic planning effort and organized the growth of the university.
 To help achieve the plans, in 1993 the university launched a $40 million fund-raising campaign called UT40.
 During the mid-1990s, UT renovated commercial buildings at Dorr Street and Secor Road for classrooms.
 A new Academic Center and Residence Hall was built in 1992 to house the Honors Program.
 The Center for the Visual Arts at the Toledo Museum of Art was also finished that same year; followed by the International House Residence Hall and Nitschke Hall in 1995.
 And construction began in 1995 on a Pharmacy, Chemistry and Life Sciences complex on the main campus and a Lake Erie Research Center at Maumee Bay State Park.
 The 1990s also included significant growth in technology.
 The university joined OhioLINK, a statewide library network, in 1994.
 Computer labs and hook-ups in dorms and offices provided Internet access and the university established a homepage on the World Wide Web.